shadowinek/fruits-and-vegetables/README.md

 # 🍎🥕 Fruits and Vegetables

+## Developer's Diary

+### 31/07/2023 16:25 - used time 20m
+* added some basic classes
+* updated php version in composer.json to 8.1, so I can use Enums

 ## 🎯 Goal
 We want to build a service which will take a `request.json` and:
 * Process the file and create two separate collections for `Fruits` and `Vegetables`